cluster17/cluster17.github.io/program/index.md

 </table>

 <b> (*) These sessions are held in the Lanai room. </b><br>

+<h4>Keynote 1 : Specializing Data Centers using Reconfigurable Logic </h4>

+<h5>Speaker : Dr. Derek Chiou, Microsoft and The University of Texas at Austin</h5>

+<b>Abstract : </b> Introducing reconfigurable logic into data center servers
+provides both the benefits of specialized hardware and the convenience of homogeneous hardware.
+Placing an FPGA in the network path as well as attached to the server via PCIe enables an FPGA-centric computational model, in contrast to the CPU-centric computational model that pervades computing today.
+In an FPGA-centric model, the FPGA is the first to process each packet and only passes the packets it cannot handle to the CPU that acts as a complexity offload engine.
+Microsoft has deployed such an architecture throughout its cloud and implements a wide range of capabilities, including deep neural networks and software defined networking acceleration, on it.
+I will describe Microsoft's Configurable Cloud, some cases of how it is used, and the resulting performance.

+<b>Bio : </b> Derek Chiou is a Partner Architect at Microsoft where he leads
+the Azure Cloud Silicon team working on FPGAs and ASICs for data center applications and infrastructure and a researcher in the Electrical and Computer Engineering Department at The University of Texas at Austin.
+His research areas are FPGA acceleration, high-performance computer simulation, rapid system design, computer architecture, parallel computing, Internet router architecture, and network processors.
+Before going to UT, Dr. Chiou was a system architect and lead the performance modeling team at Avici Systems, a manufacturer of terabit core routers.
+Dr. Chiou received his Ph.D., S.M. and S.B. degrees in Electrical Engineering and Computer Science from MIT.

+<h4>Keynote 2 : Dr. David Richards, Lawrence Livermore National Laboratory</h4>

+<h5>Speaker : Dr. David Richards, Lawrence Livermore National Laboratory</h5>

+<b>Abstract : </b> TBD.

+<h4>Keynote 3 : At the Crossroads of HPC and Big Data</h4>

+<h5>Speaker : Dr. Kate Keahey, Argonne National Laboratory </h5>

+<b>Abstract : </b> Experiments, data, and computation have always been
+inextricably linked and are even more so today.
+Large experimental instruments, equipped with millions of sensors, and producing hundreds of terabytes of data per experiment will be used more efficiently if extended with a computational facility providing the scientist with ongoing insight into data.
+This relationship is becoming stronger as recently these sensors have left the lab and started multiplying at large: inexpensive and increasingly sophisticated sensor devices now allow scientists to instrument forests, oceans or cities turning our planet into an "instrument at large" and providing unprecedented opportunities in geophysical, environmental, and social sciences.
+All this is creating demand to process more data, faster, and produce results in a more timely fashion.
+This presentation will describe how emergent technology is creating potential for new avenues of exploration and how this potential is translated into new scientific applications – but also new infrastructure requirements and new ideas on how computing can support science.
+I will give examples of different approaches explored by various scientific application groups and discuss ideas on what we can do to catalyze change in tools and infrastructure – from specific solutions to changes in experimental approach -- to support new modes of usage.

 <h5>Session 1: Best Papers 1 (Areas 1 and 2) : </h5>